jeffboody/libvkk/core/readme.md

 app to issue compute commands.
-Unlike draw commands, the execution order of dispatched commands is not guaranteed which can lead to write-after-read and read-after-write hazzards for storage buffers.
-The hazzard flag is required to determine if barriers must be inserted for correct operation.
+Unlike draw commands, the execution order of dispatched commands is not guaranteed which can lead to write-after-read and read-after-write hazards for storage buffers.
+The hazard flag is required to determine if barriers must be inserted for correct operation.
 The local\_size parameters are used to compute the group size and must match the values found in the